nainleen/-Resources-legal-professionals-in-E-discovery-and-Digital-Evidence/README.md

 * SCRIPTING : Encase uses its own script known as EnScript.
 * REPORTING : Encase supports reports in RTF or HTML format.

 ### FTK
+The Forensic Toolkit, or FTK, is a computer forensic investigation software package created by AccessData.
+It examines a hard drive by searching for different information.
+It can, for instance, find deleted emails and can also scan the disk for content strings.
+These can then be used as a secret key word reference to break any encryption.
+The toolbox incorporates an independent disk imaging program called the FTK Imager.
+It saves an image of a hard disk in one document or in different segments which can then be recreated later.
+It computes MD5 hash values and affirms the integrity of the information before closing of the documents.
+The outcome is an image file(s) that can be saved in a several formats.

 * GUI : Rated most user friendly forensic tool.
 * Timeline : FTK does not support timeline view.
 * FTK supports more image formats than encase.